Xcaret Park: Attractions

 The nature-based attractions of the park include a river that goes through the Mayan village, a subterranean concrete sluice in which people can swim and snorkel with a life vest.
 Near the inlet there are recreational activities at the beach, snorkeling, Sea Trek and Snuba in the nearby reefs, or swimming with dolphins.
 The park also has a coral reef aquarium turtle nesting site.
 Next to the inlet there's an area for manatees.
 The park also has a bird pavilion, butterfly pavilion, bat cave, orchids and bromeliad greenhouse, an island of jaguars, and a deer shelter, among others.

 The cultural attractions include an open church, replica of a Mayan village with real artisans at work, a Mexican cemetery, a museum, an equestrian show, Mesoamerican ball game, an open theater with performances of pre-Hispanic dances, Papantla flying men and the Gran Tlachco (a theater with a capacity of 6000 people) where the Mesoamerican ball game is represented, as well as the meeting of two worlds, the Mayan and the Spanish, and the presentation of several Mexican folklore dances.
 Other demonstrations of Mexican traditions include Day of the Dead celebration and the "Travesía Sagrada Maya" (Mayan Sacred Crossing), an annual rite when Mayans would cross the sea from Xcaret and Playa del Carmen to Cozumel to pay homage to the lunar goddess Ix Chel.
 The modern version is a re-creation of this rite done in late May to early June.

-The park also has a Temascal and Spa, has 11 restaurants, dressing rooms, souvenirs and handicrafts stores, as well as adjacent all-inclusive resort hotels.
+The park also has a temazcal and spa, has 11 restaurants, dressing rooms, souvenirs and handicrafts stores, as well as adjacent all-inclusive resort hotels.

 Hotels

 The Xcaret resort currently has 3 hotels.
 Hotel Xcaret México was opened in December 2017.
 Hotel Xcaret Arte opened in 2021.
 Boutique hotel La Casa de la Playa opened in December 2022.
-As part of the expansion of Xcaret’s hotel division, the expansion of Hotel Xcaret México opened to the public in June 2025.
+As part of the expansion of Xcaret's hotel division, the expansion of Hotel Xcaret México opened to the public in June 2025.

 Performances

 Xcaret has different performances throughout the day in different areas of the park.
-The Charreria show is located outside of La Cocina Restaurant, and which has performances by Charros, Adelitas and a parade of Aztec Horses.
+The Charreria show is located outside of La Cocina Restaurant, and which has performances by charros, Adelitas and a parade of Aztec Horses.
 The Duration of this show is 20 minutes and it is subject to park operations and seasonal requirements.
 The Papantla Flyers ritual ceremony is located outside of Xcaret Plus facilities.
 This show is 25 minutes long and it is shown four times a day.
-Pre-Hispanic performances take place in The Mayan Village and it is 25 minutes long.
-The Xcaret México Espectacular show is the biggest show in the park.
-It is 2 hours long and more than 300 actors perform in this show.
-This show is located in the Gran Tlachco Theater and it is the last show of the day.
+Pre-Hispanic performances take place in The Mayan Village and it is also 25 minutes long.
+The 2-hour Xcaret México Espectacular show is the biggest show in the park, with more than 300 performers.
+The show is located in the Gran Tlachco Theater and it is the last show of the day.